torchbox/k8s-ts-ingress/docs/index.md

          compatibility among Ingress controllers.
     * Feature: The `ingress.kubernetes.io/read-response-timeout` annotation
         was implemented.
+    * Feature: CORS annotations were implemented.
+    * Bug fix: With certain combinations of OpenSSL and Traffic Server versions, a TLS request for an unknown host could hang indefinitely instead of returning an error.
 * 1.0.0-alpha5:
     * Incompatible change: The `ingress.torchbox.com/auth-address-list`
         annotation was renamed to `ingress.torchbox.com/whitelist-source-range`,